How to Use Amazon Route 53 as an Integrated DNS Provider

 Setting up the integration

-We need to prepare our DNSimple account and inform it of our AWS account to establish the connection.
+Prepare your DNSimple account, and inform it of your AWS account to establish the connection.

 1. Go to your DNSimple account settings, and select Integrated Providers.